Yashya14/C-PLUS-PLUS-PROGRAMS/README.md

 Simple, short and sweet beginners friendly C++ language programs

-These program are written in codeblocks ide for windows.
+These program are written in visual studio code ide for windows.
-These programs are not very sophisticated as these are beginners friendly and have many bugs.
-Anyone who is new to c language can practice these examples.

 * Only programs written in c language will be merged.
 * Beautify/Format your code before making a PR.